pulsar135/Getting_And_Cleaning_Data_Course_Project/README.md

 * codebook.md                  - describes tidy dataset that is created and output by run_analysis.R
 * run_analysis.R               - R script that performs the assigned analysis on the provided source dataset
 * week4project.zip             - Source dataset as downloaded by run_analysis.R
-* humanactivityrecognition.csv - tidy dataset output by run_analysis.R script
+* humanactivityrecognition.txt - A txt file of the tidy dataset output by run_analysis.R script

 ## run_analysis.R script overview: